Seltzer/padding-oracle-attack/README.md

 ## Algorithm

 The algorithm was written based on this wiki page: https://en.wikipedia.org/wiki/Padding_oracle_attack.
-It remains unchanged regardless of which oracle is used.
+It works the same regardless of which oracle is used.
 It resides in Decryptor.cs and is documented there.

-The algorithm definitely isn't optimised.
-It could definitely be tweaked to attempt more probable byte values first based on the ASCII character range which would then require fewer guesses.
+The algorithm isn't at all optimised and could definitely be tweaked to prioritise more probable byte values based on the ASCII character range, resulting in fewer guesses being required.

 There's also a bug where it doesn't handle the case where we yield what we think is a padding of 1 (e.g. P'2[K] = 1) but it's actually 2 (e.g. P'2 = ______________22) or 3 (e.g. P'2 = _____________333) etc.